Train Biped Robot to Walk Using Reinforcement Learning Agents

 createTD3Agent helper function.
 For information on configuring TD3 agent options, see

 For this example, the training options for the DDPG and TD3 agents are the same.
-These options are based on the following requirements.

 Run each training session for 2000 episodes with each episode lasting at most